Skip to main content

 WDFN will handle looking for locations differently from legacy with either a map-based or web service option to filter sites.

-If you are looking to find locations, try out Explore USGS water data which uses a combination of map and data filters to help users find locations that collect data of interest.
-Explore USGS Water Data currently includes locations that collect continuous (sensor) or water quality samples data, and we plan to add filters to provide insight into locations that collect daily values and other data collection types are the services to support that become available.
+If you are looking to find locations, try out Explore USGS water data , which uses a combination of map and data filters to help users find locations that collect data of interest.
+Explore USGS Water Data currently includes locations that collect continuous (sensor) and discrete sample data, and we plan to add filters to provide insight into locations that collect daily values and other data collection types as the services to support that become available.
+You could also try your State Page , where you can customize filters for the data types and time period you’re interested in and then group the list of monitoring locations in the state according to county or HUC-06 basin.
+You can access a comma-separated list of your filtered locations in the “Get more information” action button.

 Alternatively, it may be easiest to pull the data using the services: